Riklik101/Obsidian-Public-Sync/publish/STEM/Nuclear Reactor/Equipment & PPE/Geiger Counter.md

 A quenching mixture is usually added to the fill gas, like a halogen or small amount of organic material to help terminate each discharge int he tube.

 ### Readouts
-There are two types - counts and radiation dose
+There are two types - counts and radiation dose.
 Counts is used with alpha and beta particles, and is recognized by CPM.
 It shows the # of ionizing events.
 A more complex way to show radiation is by dose rate, shown through the [[Sievert]] unit of measurement.
 ### Overview
 The main limits of a Geiger counter is that it cannot
 * Differentiate between the types of radiation or measure radiation energy